mnaberez/vwradio/reverse_engineering/vw_premium_5_delco/parts.md

 I had the 16246476 chip decapsulated but there was no part number marked on the die.
 Using many Philips datasheets, I suspected it was a TEA6840H after comparing the package size along with the power, ground, and crystal pins.
 I then installed a TEA6840H into the radio and it was fully functional.
 I then had a TEA6840H chip decapsulated.
 I compared those die photos to the photos of the 16246476 and they were the same.

 *Note 3*:
-In one radio, serial number VWZ4Z7X7040815, I found this chip with the real part number on the outside of the package (HEF40160B).
+In one radio, serial numbers VWZ4Z7X7040815 and VWZ4Z7X5050891, I found this chip with the real part number on the outside of the package (HEF401060BT).
 All other radios I looked at had the Delco number on this chip.

 *Note 4*:
 M24C04 is a guess.
 The EEPROM reads and writes in a device programmer as an M24C04.
 In SOFTWARE23, the subroutine `sub_2cdf` checks that an EEPROM address for read or write is within 0x0000-0x01FF (512 bytes), which consistent with a M24C04.